Get this deal! Call now.

 An auto warranty or manufacturer’s warranty typically covers repair costs for mechanical or electrical breakdowns resulting from factory defects.
 Specifically, automakers will provide bumper-to-bumper and powertrain coverage, but the mileage and time limits differ for each.

 An auto warranty provider is the vehicle’s manufacturer.
 For example, if you purchase a new Toyota vehicle, then the auto warranty provider is either Toyota (the manufacturer) or the dealership that sells you the car.
 A vehicle service contract provider can be a third party, a dealer, an automaker, or an insurance company.
-If you buy a VSC from a dealership, the administrator or provider responsible for handling claims and processing payments may differ from the company that sold you the contract.
+If you buy a vehicle service contract from a dealership, the administrator or provider responsible for handling claims and processing payments may differ from the company that sold you the contract.

-Read more about protection plan providers:
+Read more about protection plans:

 Auto warranties are built into the cost of a new vehicle.
 You won’t pay out of pocket for covered repairs during the contract term.
 Vehicle service contracts are separate purchases.
 Prices vary based on coverage, vehicle type, deductible, and provider.
 Some require full payment upfront, while others offer monthly payment plans.